selfdriven-foundation/selfdriven-health/docs/pages/organisation-opportunity.md

 ## 7. Establishing the Organisation in Australia

 ### 7.1 Legal Structure
-Selfdriven.Health will be registered as a **Company Limited by Guarantee (CLG)** under the Corporations Act 2001 — suitable for multi-state membership and limited liability.
+selfdriven.Health will be registered as a **Company Limited by Guarantee (CLG)** under the Corporations Act 2001 — suitable for multi-state membership and limited liability.

 Alternate models (incorporated association or co-operative) may be used for local pilots but will transition into the CLG framework as the national body.